8 ½ $

-8 $ (Восемь с половиной долларов, Eight and a Half Dollars) is a 1999 Russian cult crime-comedy film by Grigori Konstantinopolsky.
+8 $ (Восемь с половиной долларов, Eight and a Half Dollars) is a 1999 Russian cult crime-comedy film by Grigory Konstantinopolsky.
 It was his directorial debut.
 Due to copyright issues it was released in official rental only in 2011.
 The title and the story references Federico Fellini's film 8.

 Plot

 Director Gera Kremov earns a living by shooting commercials but dreams of directing a feature film.
 He gets acquainted with Matilda, a girlfriend of gangster Fyodor, and enters into a close relationship with her.

 After some time, having received money from Fyodor, he shoots a music video with Matilda in the main role and the conversation finally turns about making a real movie (with her in the title role).
 For the production of the film, Gera asks for 300,000 dollars, and Fyodor, having agreed, proposes to visit him and to immediately arrange everything.
 However, in the office an unpleasant surprise awaits Gera: Fyodor is well aware of the not-so platonic relations between Gera and Matilda.
 Fyodor is about to take immediate measures, but he chokes on a pistachio and dies.
 The couple spends 150,000 dollars during one night of fun, and Fyodor's twin brother Stepan comes to them next morning for the money.
 Perplexed Gera solves the problem by calling his acquaintance, a mafiosi by the name of Spartak.
 He agrees with Stepan that Gera will shoot and hand over the film a month later.

 Meanwhile, Stepan finds out that Gera and Matilda had an affair and that 150,000 dollars were squandered.
 He tries to convince Matilda that Gera will betray her.
 Gera becomes indifferent towards Matilda, because the director tired of monotony, is carried away by Spartak's wife, actress Ksenia.
 This leads to the fact that Spartak offers to make a film where the main role will be played by Ksenia.
 Gera confidently agrees, requesting $1,000,000 from Spartak.
 The conversation between Spartak and Gera is recorded on a tape which Ksenia gives to Matilda.

 Later Stepan and Spartak meet on the set to discuss the Gera's future work.
 But their negotiations do not lead to anything fruitful, it ends in a shootout in which Spartak, Ksenia, bodyguards die, with Stepan becoming wounded.
 After the cruel scene Gera leaves and looks for Matilda but winds up getting ran over by her jeep.
 Matilda gives the cassette to him, takes the Spartak's suitcase with the million and leaves.
 Awakened Stepan unsuccessfully tries to stop Matilda then aims at Gera, but after choking on a pistachio, dies.
 Gera breaths easy, lights a "joint" and "flies away."